2025 Upcoming Event

 Where History Meets Breathtaking Beauty

-Welcome to Fort Independence and Castle Island State Park, a 22-acre paradise at the entrance to Boston Inner Harbor.
-A place where a rich history of valor and bravery, scenic views, and outdoor adventure converge, offering an unforgettable experience for visitors of all ages.
+Welcome to Fort Independence and Castle Island State Park.
+This 22-acre paradise sits at the entrance to Boston’s Inner Harbor.
+Here, a rich history of bravery meets scenic views and outdoor fun.
+It offers an unforgettable experience for visitors of all ages.

-Whether you’re a history buff, a nature lover, or simply looking for a peaceful escape, this is the destination for you.
+Whether you’re passionate about history, fascinated by nature, or seeking a tranquil escape, this is the destination for you.

 Above is an amazing video shot from Bastion A on the second tier of the Fort, taken on a Sunday afternoon in August.
 The video takes a tour from Deer Island, crossing the President Roads and moving all the way South to Blue Hills.
 On the way through the video, you can see Boston Harbor Lighthouse, Nix Mate, Long Island, Spectacle Island, Thompson Island, and Blue Hills.
 In the foreground at the end of the video is a view of the 15-inch Rodman Gun.
 This spectacular view gives you a very good idea why, in 1631, they selected this site to protect the Neck of Boston.